 Each Fellow is provided with 2.5 weeks of development and/or rehearsal, culminating in a “barebones” presentation for audiences in the Directing Studio.
 A budget for this project is provided and can be allocated toward paying collaborators (including actors) and/or for minimal technical and physical production elements.
 Producing and project management support is provided by the Professional Training Programs Manager and by WTF’s Production Department.
 Any and all additional resources are part of the project budget and determined in collaboration with WTF’s Artistic Director and administrative team.
 Fellowship projects are chosen in consultation with the Artistic Director.
 Please note that the emphasis for these projects is on process, not “project.”
 Fellows may use the “barebones” project to incubate a new collaboration, explore a design process, or explore the staging of a small-scale production.
 The resources allocated are meant to provide for a laboratory experience to further the Fellows’ practice.

 The Directing Fellowship Program regularly fosters alumni who go on to helm lauded productions in New York and around the country.
 Alumni include May Adrales, Oliver Butler, Evan Cabnet, Carolyn Cantor, Mike Donahue, Davis McCallum, Patricia McGregor, Lila Neugebauer, and Moritz von Stuelpnagel.
 Past Fellowship projects, such as Alex Timbers and Michael Friedman’s Bloody Bloody Andrew Jackson, Amy Herzog’s After the Revolution, and Samuel D. Hunter’s Pocatello, have gone on to Off-Broadway and Broadway productions.

 The Directing Fellowship Program considers candidates via an application process as well as by invitation.
 Applicants may apply to either or both Directing Fellowships.
 Given its reputation for launching directors’ careers, the Directing Fellowship Program is highly competitive.
-WTF typically seeks directors who are working in the field and have already begun to establish themselves professionally.
+WTF typically seeks directors who have already begun to establish themselves professionally.
 If this does not yet apply to you, please consider our Summer Intensive Program.

 Directing Fellows are provided with a $2500 stipend, on-campus housing (single dorm room with shared living spaces), and round-trip transportation between NYC and Williamstown.